 Figures like this had not been experienced in the UK remortgage lending market since January 2020, when secured gross lending for remortgaging reached almost £9.6 billion.

-Throughout 2020, and most of 2021, gross lending for UK remortgaging dropped to below £6 billion per month.
-It remained around this figure until October 2021, when the monthly total exceeded £7 billion for the first time since February 2020.
+Throughout the first half of 2021, gross lending for UK remortgaging dropped to below £6 billion per month.
+In October 2021, the monthly total exceeded £7 billion for the first time since February 2020.

-This remortgage report from the BoE highlights that secured gross lending for remortgaging to individuals in 2022 stayed between £7-9 billion, apart from the aforementioned October value.
+This remortgage report from the BoE highlights that secured gross lending for remortgaging to individuals in 2022 stayed somewhere between £7-9 billion, on a general upwards trajectory.

 In terms of total market value, mortgage lending was valued at £85.9 billion in Q3 2022, with only Q2 2021 showing a higher overall value (£89.1 billion).